vrsabha/outbreak-tracker/README.md

 > outbreak-tracker contributors. `outbreak-tracker`: an open-source public health outbreak data pipeline.
 Version by access date.
 Available at: https://github.com/vrsabha/outbreak-tracker

-## License

-This project is released under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the Business Source Licence 1.1.
+Non-commercial use is free.
+For commercial licensing including data feeds, API access, and managed deployments, contact
+[your email].
+The licence converts to MIT on
+1 January 2030.